 Understanding why people underestimate software complexity

-Software gets complex very fast over time.
-Developers and business people alike tend to underestimate how costly software development is.
+Software complexity grows rapidly over time.
+Developers and business people alike often underestimate how costly software development is.

-To illustrate the point we make up a fictious restaurant table reservations system.
-It should be a sufficiently generic problem domain that the reader can follow easily.
-Let's see what such an apparently "trivial" example described by a few sentences morphs into from a complexity perspective when we have a deeper look at the problem.
+To illustrate this, let's use a fictitious restaurant table reservations system.
+It is a sufficiently generic problem domain for the reader to follow easily.
+Let's examine how an apparently "trivial" example, described by a few sentences, evolves from a complexity perspective when we have a deeper look at the problem.

 Basic assumptions

 The restaurant has a few tables.
-Each table has a count of seats.
-The count can vary from table to table because there are small and big ones.
+Each table has a specific number of seats, which can vary because there are small and large ones.
 Only the restaurant staff uses the software.
-It means that guests call or send messages to the restaurant and the staff types in the reservations into the system.
-That's it!
-Sounds easy!
+Guests call or send messages to the restaurant, and the staff enters reservations into the system.
+The initial description sounds simple enough.

 Complexity-driving factors